 About Memory Keepers Medical Discovery Team

-Based at the Medical School’s Duluth Campus, the Memory Keepers Medical Discovery Team on Rural and American Indian Health Equity (MK-MDT) is one of four University of Minnesota Medical School Medical Discovery Team’s funded by the State of Minnesota legislature.
-The Memory Keepers Medical Discovery Team is a $15.6 million, ten-year initiative to achieve the state's goals of improving patient and population health, lowering costs and improving healthcare experiences.
+Based at the Medical School’s Duluth Campus, the Memory Keepers Medical Discovery Team (MK-MDT) on Rural and American Indian health, is an initiative to achieve the state's goals of improving patient and population health, lowering costs and improving healthcare experiences.

 Located in downtown Duluth, the Medical Discovery Team resides in a newly renovated team science workspace that encompasses multiple research offices and meeting spaces for faculty and staff.
 The space was designed by a local Minnesota Ojibwe architect to foster interactions among the Memory Keepers investigators, and of equal importance, to create a culturally welcoming, accessible setting for community engagement with Native people and those from rural reservation settings to facilitate their involvement in participatory research.